Skip to article frontmatterSkip to article content

 5. Repeat steps 2-4 until a convergence criterion is met.

 Near a minimum, Newton’s method converges very rapidly (much faster than gradient descent).
 The number of correct digits roughly doubles with each iteration.
 However, the Hessian can be computationally expensive to calculate, and the method can be sensitive to the choice of starting point.
-In addition, the Hessian matrix must be positive definite (which is true near a minimum) for the inverse to exist and for the method to move towards a minimum.
-If the Hessian is not positive definite, the method may diverge or move towards a saddle point or maximum.
+In addition, the Hessian must be nonsingular for the Newton step to be defined, and it should be positive definite if we want the step to be a local descent direction toward a minimum.
+If the Hessian is not positive definite, the method may diverge or move toward a saddle point or maximum.

 BFGS (Broyden-Fletcher-Goldfarb-Shanno)